rxmii4269/Comp2171-SLEMS/README.md

 ## Description

-SLEMS (Super Fresh Liquid Eggs Management System) is a inventory management system that is tailored towards managing large supplies of eggs in a factory and also User Management.
+SLEMS (Super Fresh Liquid Eggs Management System) is a inventory management system that is tailored towards managing large supplies of eggs in a factory and also View.UI.User Management.

 ---
 ## Pre-requisites